Aragorn-Elessar/Forkify/README.md

 ## Project-Description

-Starter code had a static non functional page structure interface.
+The starter code had a static non-functional page structure interface.
 I implemented the interactions and functionality for the app following the (MVC) architecture and applying (OOP) principles.
-Main methods included searching, rendering, and navigating different food recipes using an online API.
-Added some features like bookmarking, and the ability to create and save custom recipes to the app.
-Maintained bookmarks data in `localStorage` browser API.
-And used Parcel for bundling and development
+The main methods included searching, rendering, and navigating different food recipes using an online API.
+Added features like bookmarking, and the ability to create and save custom recipes to the app.
+Maintained bookmark data in localStorage browser API.
+And used Parcel for bundling and development.

 ## Prerequisites